Dutch occupation of Tiruchendur

 The Murugan temple at Tiruchendur was occupied by the Dutch East India Company between the years 1646 to 1648, during the course of their war with the Portuguese.
 The local people tried during these 2 years to try and free their temple, with several futile attempts.
 The Dutch finally vacated the temple on orders from the Naik ruler.
 However, while vacating the temple, they hacked away and removed the idol of the main deity of the temple, and took it back to Galle, Dutch Ceylon.
-The idols was returned after many negotiations with the Madurai Nayakar.
+While taking the idols they were not able to cross the sea due to bad behaviour of sea so they dropped them in sea and left.Later as per instructions he got in his dream, the statues are recovered by Vadamalaiappan Pillai.
+As a evidence even now there is an area in Palayamkottai called MuruganKurichi(meaning place where Lord Murugan gave the information) and the new idols to be kept in Tiruchendur were left in Palayamkottai Sivan temple is still there.

 Tiruchendur Temple

 The Tiruchendur Murugan Temple (properly known as Tiruchendur Arulmigu Senthilnathar Temple) located in the Tuticorin District, India, is considered to be one of the 6 abodes of the Tamil God Murugan the son of Shiva.
 No record exists on the data of actual construction of the temple, but there are records of improvements to the temple by Pandya and Chera Kingdoms.
 However, early Cankam poetry refer to the Murugan seashore shrine at Tirrucciralaivay, which is thought to refer to the Tiruchendur Temple.
 The earliest existing inscription at the temple is dated 875 AD, and talks about a Pandyan called Varekuna Maran (p.
 121).